LTER-LIFE/FDFDT-Manual/03-workflow.Rmd

 As a last step your standardised data and metadata should be persistently stored in an online storage.
 If you have not chosen a repository before (or if you want to store the standardised data elsewhere), you should:

--   choose a suitable repository that accepts your new data structure/format.
+-   Choose a suitable repository that accepts your new data structure/format.

--   mobilise the data and the metadata to the chosen repository.
+-   Mobilise the data and the metadata to the chosen repository.

 Even though this guide is tailored to ecological data, the workflow presented here should be generally applicable to any type of data, only the implementations of each step will differ.
 In the following chapters, we will go through each of the steps and provide some general background, introduce some options for implementation for ecological data and considerations that can help to choose the best suited option for your data, as well as a short insight into our own choices for the [example datasets](#example-datasets).